sawan-meshram/RESTBookExample/README.md

 This project is to demonstrate REST API using Spring Boot.

 In this project, I have build API for methods such as `GET, POST, DELETE`, and `PUT`.

+Also, successfully demonstrate the `ResponseEntity` and `HttpStatus` classes to send response on client side.

 The API examples is given on the following the table: